Choose the health content that’s right for you, and get it delivered right in your inbox.

 After coughing or sneezing, wash your hands immediately with soap and warm water for at least 20 seconds.
 If soap and water aren’t available, use an alcohol-based hand sanitizer that’s at least 60% alcohol.
 Viruses that cause illnesses can live on your hands, so regular hand-washing can make a big impact in preventing germ spreading.

-According to the CDC, it’s thought that coronavirus spreads mainly through person-to-person contact, predominately when an infected person is showing the most symptoms, but it’s possible that the virus could be spread before someone infected has symptoms.
+According to the CDC, it’s thought that both the flu and coronavirus spread mainly through person-to-person contact, predominately when an infected person is showing the most symptoms, but it’s possible that the virus could be spread before someone infected has symptoms.

-Coronavirus moves from person-to-person through respiratory droplets that enter the air when an infected person coughs or sneezes.
-Once airborne, these droplets then enter other people within up to six feet of each other via their mouth or nose.
-This is why proper coughing and sneezing etiquette is especially important now as we try to contain coronavirus.
+These illnesses move from person-to-person through respiratory droplets that enter the air when an infected person coughs or sneezes.
+Once airborne, these droplets then enter other people via their mouth or nose.
+This is why proper coughing and sneezing etiquette is especially important now as we try to contain viruses.

 Tips to Protect Others